olatundeh/bamp-api-exercise/README.md

 ## Expectations

-The purpose of the exercise is not a test, but to be a tool with which an informed dialog can be had with the candidate.
+The purpose of the exercise is not a test, but to be a tool with which an informed dialogue can be had with the candidate.
 Example points which will be discussed in the review interview may include:

 * Comprehension of the exercise and expectations
 * Which tooling were chosen and why